RockingShip/splash/README.md

 Areas seen outside the macula are monochrome and blurry.
 The `zoomer`/`splash` engine tries to prioritize the pixels our mind and macula desires the most.

-A full/complete frame consists of a sequence pixel values in order of reducing significance.
+A full/complete frame consists of a scan row+column ruler followed by a sequence of pixel values in order of reducing significance.
 Rulers determine scan-line scoring and pixel ordering.
-A lossy compression can be achieved by truncating the sequence.
+A lossy "compression" can be achieved by truncating the sequence.
 Point of interest is how much can you truncate while keeping the essence of the imagery.
-Focus is therefore on low-bandwidth.
-The examples mentioned below explore the extremes.
+Focus is therefore on low-bandwidth glitches and artifacts, the examples mentioned below explore the extremes.

 `splash` only reorders the scanning sequence of pixels.
 Colour reduction and pixel compression are not part of this project.